Key Elements for Successful Schedule Management

 4. CONCLUSION

-In conclusion, the success of the scheduling effort on a project is dependent on accurate information and a dedicated planning process.
+In conclusion, the success of schedule management on a project is dependent on accurate information and a dedicated planning process.
 A number of other important elements, however, are also required to support a productive scheduling program.
 Many projects, although well planned, fail as a result of insufficient attention given to the scheduling effort.
 Relative to planning and scheduling, sufficient consideration should be given to:

 The effort and resources that are committed to supporting the scheduling program on a project must be adequate, yet reasonable, to meet the requirements of the project.
 A scheduling program that is overly complex and onerous to maintain is as likely to fail as a scheduling program that is too simple and lacking in commitment and support.
 Successful scheduling programs have sufficient and experienced resources, dedicated support, and a manageable structure.